How to create a smart tag for Office:

 Step 4.
 Creating a new smart tag

-To add a smart tag to your Smart tag library, you use the Add Smart Tag command (see below) that adds a new ADXSmartTag component onto the module.
+To add a smart tag to your Smart tag library, you use the Add Smart Tag command (see below) that places a new ADXSmartTag component onto the module.

 Select the newly added component and, in the Properties window, specify the caption for the added smart tag in the Caption property.
 The value of this property will become a caption of the smart tag context menu.
 Also, specify the phrase(s) recognizable by the smart tag in the RecognizedWords string collection.

 Step 5.
 Specifying smart tag actions

 Now you add smart tag actions to the context menu of your smart tag.
 To add a new smart tag action, add an item to the Actions collection and set its Caption property that will become the caption of the appropriate item in the smart tag context menu (see the screenshot below).